-9. Does this grant specifically address and focus on tribal populations?
+9. Does this grant specifically address and focus on Tribal populations?

-Select "yes" if the Financial Assistance for Victims Program grant specifically focuses on tribal populations and indicate which tribes or nations the grantee agency serves or intends to serve.
+Select "yes" if the Tribal Financial Assistance Program grant specifically focuses on Tribal populations and indicate which tribes or nations the grantee agency serves or intends to serve.
 Report only on tribes or nations intentionally served.
 Do not include a tribe or nation if they are served incidentally by the program.